la2050/challenge/_2020/learn/southern-california-college-access-network.md

 Are there any other LA2050 goal categories that your proposal will impact?:
   - LA is the best place to CONNECT
   - LA is the healthiest place to LIVE
+Has your proposal changed due to COVID-19?: >
+  With the onset of COVID-19, our counseling staff was quick to transition to remote advising.
+Project SOAR counselors have maintained contact with SOAR students primarily through texting and phone conversations, but also via email and video conferencing.
+Our counseling staff is also in the process of building out a text messaging and artificial intelligence platform that will be integrated into Project SOAR advising practices this summer and into AY 2020-2021.
+Of course, once we are cleared to do so, we return to in-person, socially distanced advising on site.
 year: 2020
 category: learn
 filename: southern-california-college-access-network